Cloud sandbox

 Where thane differs

-thane isn’t trying to standardize team environments — it’s purpose-built for running Claude Code safely on your own machine.
-While Daytona solves the “works on my machine” problem with cloud provisioning, thane solves the “Claude Code just deleted my home directory” problem with kernel-level sandboxing. thane gives you Landlock filesystem restrictions, seccomp syscall filtering, and network isolation — all without leaving your laptop.
-And with split panes, an embedded browser, and a 41-method JSON-RPC API, thane is a complete Claude Code workspace, not just an environment provisioner.
+thane isn’t trying to standardize team environments — it’s purpose-built for running AI coding agents safely on your own machine.
+While Daytona solves the “works on my machine” problem with cloud provisioning, thane solves the “your agent just deleted my home directory” problem with OS-level sandboxing. thane gives you platform-native sandboxing (Landlock + seccomp on Linux, App Sandbox on macOS) and network isolation — all without leaving your laptop.
+And with split panes, an embedded browser, and an agent task queue, thane is a complete agent workspace, not just an environment provisioner.

 Which should you choose?